NickCis/sailing-code/_posts/2015-01-01-develop-without-qtcreator.md

     Waiting for VM "6b1e1033-4b9f-49c4-92c1-15062b9cb860" to power on...
     VM "6b1e1033-4b9f-49c4-92c1-15062b9cb860" has been successfully started.

-5. Check if the vms are running
+5. Check if the vms are running.

 The emulator should have display a window, but the mer sdk no. You can check if both vms are running: